earthly/website/blog/_posts/2022-03-08-golang-monorepo.md

 so Earthly loses its cache history from previous runs.
 [Shared caching](https://docs.earthly.dev/docs/guides/shared-cache), however, can be used to improve this.

-Note that Shared cache does require upload and download steps to sync the cache during each CI run, so it does have a cost.
+Note that shared cache does require upload and download steps to sync the cache during each CI run, so it does have a cost.
 It can yield a nice performance boost though for compute-heavy steps, such as long-running integration tests which do not always need to be re-run.

 ### Releasing and Versioning Microservices in a Monorepo

 Another interesting difference when building Go Modules in Monorepo is versioning,   since typically a repo contains a single module, with semantic version numbers specified as Git Tags.
 For monorepos, we may have a couple of options.

 In the example monorepo above, libraries are used via the `replace` syntax in `go.mod`.
 Hence, they are only used